rhelmot/nclib/README.md

 - Intelligent detection of socket closes and connection drops
 - Long-running functions cleanly abortable with ctrl-c
 - Lots of aliases in case you forget the right method name
-- A script (serve-stdio) to easily daemonize command-line scripts, requires socat
+- A script (serve-stdio) to easily daemonize command-line scripts, dependency-free

 If you are familiar with pwntools, nclib provides much of the functionaly that pwntools' socket wrappers do, but with the bonus feature of not being pwntools.